 East Inlet Trail to Lone Pine Lake is a 10.3 mile heavily trafficked out and back trail located near Grand Lake, Colorado that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Horses are also able to use this trail.

 Directions from Grand Lake: Follow the road that leads to the east side of the lake, past the West Portal, to the East Inlet Trailhead.